Generate your class and proxy it too

 entirely sure why, but it seems that if proxy provides both the nullary and

-unary forms of init, the nullary form is never called.
+, the nullary form is never called.

 Conclusion

-I hope that I have shown how you can successfully use both gen-class and
+I hope that I have shown how you can successfully use both gen-class

-proxy together to provide both a dynamic Clojure-driven development
+together to provide both a dynamic Clojure-driven development

 environment and a means of creating code that will be used within existing Java